Updated: Jul 27

 Methods of Tapering

-Tapering is the process of reducing one’s dosage of a benzo over a period of time, usually months or even years.
+Tapering is the process of reducing one’s dosage of a benzo over a period of time, usually several months.
 Abrupt cessation of benzos can be dangerous and often leads to a more difficult experience.
 A slow taper under doctor supervision is recommended by most experts.

 There are three primary options for tapering from benzos: